 launched three new sports cars this year and

-a growing demand from the Asian markets has seen a notable rise in the company’s profits.
+demand from the Asian markets has seen a notable rise in the company’s profits.
 In the last seven quarters, revenues climbed 8 per cent to £449.9m in the opening months of 2018, while pre-tax profits rose from £20.1m

 to £20.8m.The company has released a registration document in line with the new listing rules issued by the FCA.
 This and related announcements can be found on Lexis®PSL Market Tracker (subscription required).